triton-inference-server/tensorrtllm_backend/README.md

 model: TinyLlama/TinyLlama-1.1B-Chat-v1.0
 ```

-All keys in `model.yaml` map directly to [`LLM()` constructor arguments](https://nvidia.github.io/TensorRT-LLM/llm-api/) — this is where you configure KV cache, quantization, parallelism, and more.
+All keys in `model.yaml` map directly to [`LLM()` constructor arguments](https://nvidia.github.io/TensorRT-LLM/llm-api/).
+This is where you configure KV cache, quantization, parallelism, and more.

 For gated models (e.g. Llama), set your token first: `export HF_TOKEN=hf_...`